SahilMadridista/Sportivo/README.md

 You can check the app screenshots here- https://drive.google.com/drive/folders/15txFGbJNuuAdrGbFpWrZnFcfQ7YbmVXD?usp=sharing

+Technoogies used-

+1) Java as the main programming language.

+2) XML is used for making the user interface.

+3) Firebase as the backend and database.

+4) Lottie is used for animation.

+5) Picasso for loading images into the app.

 What to implement in the application next-

 I was thinking to implement more in this application.